aaltodsg/instans-reasoning/tests/lubm/jena-test/README.md

     answers with different reasoners from simpler (and faster) to more complex.
 If "diff" indicates no difference, the results are identical.
+  * `./batch-comp-best-reasoners.sh` Verifies the diff over the best (fastest and most compact) reasoner found for each query.
+Excludes the ones requiring the "OWL" reasoner.
   * `./batch-speed.sh` Times Jena execution using the fastest reasoners, which produced the correct answers.
 Please note that the full OWL reasoner may not complete.